 Splinter of the Mind's Eye takes place between A New Hope and The Empire Strikes Back.
 Outside of the Marvel Comics adaptation and continuation of the events of the first film, it was the first original full-length expanded universe work and was published shortly after the release of the original movie in February of 1978.

 Set two years after the events of the film that was, by now, subtitled, A New Hope, the plot features only Luke Skywalker, Princess Leia, and Darth Vader as they jostle on the planet Mimban to find the Kaiburr crystal, a device that allows the user to greatly increase their Force powers.

 Is a misty jungle planet familiar to anyone?

-In terms of the old canon timeline, The Empire Strikes Back made no reference to the book's plot.
-Technically, it can serve as canon and perhaps more so than recent efforts in the expanded Star Wars universe.
-That said, the ending features Luke cutting off Vader's arm and this is done in reverse, of course, in The Empire Strikes Back.
-With that in mind, it's probably best just to count this story as a good yarn about Star Wars and leave the real canon to the movies and the novels that came much later that attempted to do real justice to the lore that developed.
+In terms of the old canon timeline, The Empire Strikes Back makes no reference to the book's plot.
+Technically, it could serve as canon and perhaps more so than recent efforts in the expanded Star Wars universe.
+That said, the ending features Luke cutting off Vader's arm – a scene that is reversed in The Empire Strikes Back.
+Officially, it is part of the Star Wars Legends canon – books that now form a sort of Elseworlds in the Lucasfilm universe.

 Splinter of the Mind's Eye is regarded by many Star Wars fans as a classic story in the franchise and it's still a popular read today.
 It has been reissued several times over the years and can still be found in paperback.
 In 1995, it was the basis for a 4-issue comic book series.

 You can pick up a copy of the reissued Splinter of the Mind’s Eye from Amazon or your local independent bookstore.